All Categories > Compliance > Austrian working time law

 Maximum working hours for employees

-Rest breaks
+Rest break

 All employees have the right to breaks during their working hours.
 These are mainly for rest and refreshment.